wdporter/acim/text/1-the-meaning-of-miracles/readme.md

 :::
 ::::

-<a id="t-1-i-16"></a>16.&emsp;Miracles are teaching devices for demonstrating it is as blessed to give as to receive. ^2^They simultaneously increase the strength of the giver and supply strength to the receiver.
+<a name="t-1-i-16"></a>16.&emsp;Miracles are teaching devices for demonstrating it is as blessed to give as to receive. ^2^They simultaneously increase the strength of the giver and supply strength to the receiver.

 ::::tabs
 ::: tab Expanded
-Miracles are teaching devices for demonstrating it is as blessed to give as to receive.
+16.&emsp;Miracles are teaching devices for demonstrating it is as blessed to give as to receive.
 ^2^They [miracles] simultaneously increase the strength of the giver and supply strength to the receiver.
 :::
 ::: tab Substituted
-Miracles are teaching devices for demonstrating it is as blessed to give as to receive.
+16.&emsp;Miracles are teaching devices for demonstrating it is as blessed to give as to receive.
 ^2^Miracles simultaneously increase the strength of the giver and supply strength to the receiver.
 :::
 ::: tab Simplified